Full-Mouth Rehabilitation

 WHAT IS FULL-MOUTH REHABILITATION?

-Full-mouth rehabilitation can improve the health, appearance, and function of your teeth, gums, and jawbone for easier chewing and speaking, along with creating a more attractive smile.
-Full-mouth restoration at Cedar House Family Dentistry can include (but is not limited to) onlays, inlays, crowns, bridges, veneers, implants, and dentures.
-Some reconstruction procedures may also require a bone or gum graft.
-Expert dentists Dr. Anita Jhangiani offers full-mouth rehabilitation to rejuvenate the health and appearance of your teeth and jaws.
-Contact our dental office to schedule an appointment and see which procedures are recommended for your needs.
+Full-mouth rehabilitation can enhance the health, aesthetics, and functionality of your teeth, gums, and jawbone, making chewing and speaking easier while also creating a more appealing smile.
+At Cedar House Family Dentistry, our full-mouth restoration services may encompass a variety of treatments, including onlays, inlays, crowns, bridges, veneers, implants, and dentures.
+In some cases, procedures may also involve bone or gum grafting.
+Our skilled dentist, Dr. Anita Jhangiani, provides full-mouth rehabilitation to revitalize the health and appearance of your teeth and jaws.
+Reach out to our dental office to schedule an appointment and discover the recommended procedures tailored to your needs.

 WHAT ARE THE BENEFITS?